-Three years ago, 6-year-old Qwentyn Hunter was on a cruise vacation aboard Carnival Victory with his parents and 2 older siblings heading back from Cozumel to Miami.
+Three years ago, 6-year-old Qwentyn Hunter was on a cruise vacation on Carnival Victory with his parents and 2 older siblings heading back from Cozumel to Miami.
 Qwentyn and his brother asked their dad, Caselle Hunter, to take them up to the jacuzzi before dinner.
 Caselle happily agreed.

 While up at the pool, however, Caselle Hunter bumped into a church friend and became distracted.
 Before he could fully process what was going on, Caselle Hunter heard another passenger splash into the water and pull out his son's limp body.
-Tragically, Qwentyn, an aspiring child model from Orlando, died onboard the ship.
+Tragically, Qwentyn, an aspiring child model from Orlando, died on the ship.

 Just a few days shy of the anniversary of their son's death, the Hunters filed a federal lawsuit against Carnival on Tuesday, October 11, saying the company acted negligently in failing to provide lifeguards and adequate medical care that may have saved Qwentyn's life.

 The Hunters were featured in a New Times story last month about the failure of most major cruise lines to employ lifeguards — and the drownings that often follow.
 Attorneys who represent cruise ship passengers say the industry, which is protected by an archaic 1920 law called the Death on the High Seas Act, cares more about its bottom line than the safety of ticket-holders.

 The Hunters' lawsuit, filed by maritime attorney Michael Winkleman, calls Carnival's conduct "outrageous" and says the decision to go without lifeguards was "calculated to save Carnival money while greatly increasing the risk to its passengers."